 Being entrepreneurs, they decided to find a better way of doing that and that was the start of “crowdfunding a cow”.

-If you like to read more on how that works you can read my Crowd Cow review by clicking on the link.
+If you like to read more on how that works you can read my full Crowd Cow review on its separate page by clicking on the link.

 This allowed everyone to buy a part of a cow and when the whole cow was sold it was slaughtered and delivered.